ARMmbed/mbed-os-example-tls/tls-client/README.md

 # Getting started

+Set up your environment if you have not done so already.
+For instructions, refer to the [main readme](../README.md).

 ## Required hardware

-This example also requires an Ethernet cable an connection to the internet additional to the hardware requirements in the [main readme](https://github.com/ARMmbed/mbed-tls-sample/blob/master/README.md).
+This example also requires an Ethernet cable an connection to the internet additional to the hardware requirements in the [main readme](../README.md).

-## Required software

-Software requirements are in the [main readme](https://github.com/ARMmbed/mbed-tls-sample/blob/master/README.md).

-## Building and running the example

-The building instructions for all samples are in the [main readme](https://github.com/ARMmbed/mbed-tls-sample/blob/master/README.md).

-__NOTE:__ Do not forget to plug the Ethernet cable before running the application!

 ## Monitoring the application

+__NOTE:__ Make sure that the Ethernet cable is plugged in correctly before running the application.

 The output in the terminal window should be similar to this: